 What did I learn about Imposter Emma?
 She’s scared.
 I mean really scared.
 Scared we won’t overcome the damage left behind from our disaster marriage.
-Scared how that will affect our four-year-old son; worried about how our parenting style and decisions are shaping the man he’s growing in to.
+Scared of how that will affect our five-year-old son; worried about how our parenting style and decisions are shaping the man he’s growing in to.
 Anxious that we’re not productive enough with our time.
-Terrified that the business we’re working so hard to build, will fail.
+Terrified that the business we’re working so hard to build will fail.
 Note the use of the royal ‘we’ there.
 We’re still the same.

 I also had the realisation that Imposter Emma exists because she wants to protect me from making a fool out of myself and feeling a familiar type of pain.
 She grounds me and as it turns out, works tirelessly to protect me from completely f**king up.

 This enabled me to consider what was a reality, and what was just a fear.
 I realised that HER concerns completely mirrored MY Goals of:

 A healthy, stable and trusting relationship.

 A successful editorial.

 And the desperate desire to raise an emotionally balanced child who is kind and considerate.

 Her fear is me failing at those goals.